iterative/dvc.org/static/docs/get-started/pipeline.md

 # Pipeline

-This is the biggest difference between DVC and other version control tools that can handle large data files, e.g. `git lfs`.
-By running `dvc run` multiple times, and specifying outputs of a command (stage) as dependencies in another one, we can describe a sequence of commands that gets to a desired result.
-(This is what we call a data pipeline.)
+Support for [pipelines](/doc/commands-reference/pipeline) is the biggest difference between DVC and other version control tools that can handle large data files (e.g. `git lfs`).
+By using `dvc run` multiple times, and specifying outputs of a command (stage) as dependencies in another one, we can describe a sequence of commands that gets to a desired result.
+This is what we call a **data pipeline** or computational graph.

 Lets create a second stage (after `prepare.dvc`, created in the previous chapter) to perform feature extraction: